mvolkmann/blog/src/swift/SwiftUI.md

 results in a visible but empty tab item."
 A good size for these images is 32x32.

+When using SF Symbols, do not request filled version of the icons because the operating system will decide whether filled versions should be used.

 To use `TabView` in conjunction with `NavigationView`, wrap each page in its own `NavigationView` rather than placing the `TabView` inside a `NavigationView`.